amblina/katacoda-scenarios/tutorial5/tutorial5/intro.md

 In this tutorial we will be learning some small commands to make dealing with large csv files easier!
-We won't be covering all the way these commands can be used but there will be enough to get started!
+We won't be covering all the ways these commands can be used but there will be enough to get started!